fonglh/advent-of-code/README.md

-# Advent of Code 2019
+# Advent of Code

 https://adventofcode.com/

-Personal code backup for Advent of Code 2019.
+Personal code backup for Advent of Code.
 It's not secret so it's not a private repository, but that also does not mean I think my code is perfect.